-- The election of three Class II Directors, Matthew Arnold, Adam Stone and Lynne Sullivan (the " Director Nominees "), to our Board of Directors, each to serve until the 2023 annual meeting of stockholders and until the election and qualification of his or her successor (the " Director Proposal "); - 2.
-The ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020 (the " Auditor Proposal ");

-- 3. The approval of the Solid Biosciences Inc. 2020 Equity Incentive Plan (the "Plan Proposal"); and - 4.
-The transaction of any other business properly brought before the Annual Meeting or any adjournment or postponement of the Annual Meeting.
+- (1) The election of four Class III Directors, Martin Freed, Ilan Ganot, Georgia Keresty and Ian Smith (the "Director Nominees"), to our Board of Directors (the "Board"), each to serve until the 2024 annual meeting of stockholders and until the election and qualification of his or her successor (the "Director Proposal"); - (2) The ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021 (the "Auditor Proposal"); - (3) To approve an amendment to the 2020 Equity Incentive Plan to reserve an additional 7,000,000 shares of common stock for issuance under the plan (the "Plan Proposal"); - (4) To approve the adoption of the Solid Biosciences Inc. 2021 Employee Stock Purchase Plan (the "ESPP Proposal"); and - (5) The transaction of any other business properly brought before the Annual Meeting or any adjournment or postponement of the Annual Meeting.